Swedish Lakes

-I come from a family of entrepreneurs and have always liked building things, whether woodworking or writing code for applications.
+I come from a family of entrepreneurs and have always liked building things, whether woodworking or writing code.
 My mom is Polish, my dad is Swedish, and I grew up bilingual and have lived in both countries.

-After graduating high school, I got two undergraduate degrees in Sweden in economics and mathematics.
+After graduating high school, I got two undergraduate degrees, in economics and mathematics, in Sweden.
 I have always liked math, and applying mathematical rigor to answering economic questions appealed to me.
-I went on to get a Ph.D. at the University of Southern California.
-This is also where I met my husband during the first week of math camp.
+I went on to get a Ph.D. at the University of Southern California, where I also met my husband during the first week of math camp.

 When I started my Ph.D., I thought I wanted to be an academic professor and do research, but pretty early, I realized that I like to solve real-world problems and see the immediate impact of the solutions.
-This led me to work for various technology companies, from early startups to established companies like Zillow and Chewy, where I am currently an Associate Director on the Applied Economics Research team.
+This led me to work for various technology companies, from early startups to established companies like Zillow and Chewy, where I am currently an Associate Director on the Central Science Team for Outbound Technologies.

-In addition to my work in technology, I am an adjunct professor at the University of Southern California.
-I teach and develop undergraduate and graduate data science and big data econometrics courses.
-I also serve as the Tech Roundtable Chair at the National Association for Business Economics, the largest international association of applied economists, strategists, academics, and policy-makers committed to applying economics.
+In addition to my work in technology, I am an adjunct professor at the University of Southern California, where I teach and develop undergraduate and graduate data science and big data econometrics courses.
+I also serve as the Consumer/Retail Roundtable Chair at the National Association for Business Economics, the largest international association of applied economists, strategists, academics, and policy-makers committed to applying economics.

 Principles